 SMT 11 is open to innovative format options.
 We would like to encourage contributions that explore experimental, innovative ways of communicating the value and significance of speculative, pedagogical or applied design thinking.
 In particular we welcome film/video documentation of processes and image cycles used in a positive, active, discursive manner.
-We would like to produce a post-conference on-line volume that values and supports design educators, designers and researchers to explore a strongly visual form of argumentation.
+We would like to produce a post-conference on-line volume that values and supports researchers, artists, designers and design educators to explore a strongly visual form of argumentation.

-• Conference dates: 26-27 November 2014
+• Conference dates: 27–29 September 2015

-• Revised paper deadline: 30th July 2015
+• Revised paper deadline: 1st March 2016

-• Copy-editing and final formatting: December - January 2016
+• Copy-editing and final formatting: September - October 2016

-• Expected publication date: March/April 2016.
+• Expected publication date: November/December 2016

-Nancy de Freitas, Editor-in-Chief
+Nancy de Freitas